BlockzeroLabs/flash-docs/source/user-interface/flashstake-advanced-mode.rst

     To do so, use the :doc:`Mint NFT button in the Stake Dashboard</user-interface/flashstake-dashboard>`.

 If you switch on Mint stake as NFT, an NFT of your stake shall be minted in the same transaction as the stake is created.
-This works no matter if :ref:`Flashstake your stake <Flashstaking your stake>` is swtiched on or off, because the issueNFT method in the Flash Protocol smart contract is called inside the stake method, provided that the _issueNFT parameter is set to true.
+This works no matter if :ref:`Flashstake your stake <Flashstaking your stake>` is switched on or off.